saarw/flushout/README.md

 * Optimizes for reducing network traffic and load on the server in favor of performing more work on the client

 # Basic use
-Clients initialize a proxy with the latest snapshot from the server, apply commands to the proxy, and flush the model to master, ending the flush by providing sync information from the master's flush response to bring the proxy's model up to the same state as the master.
+Clients initialze proxies and modify the data model with commands that get flushed to the master.
 ```
+// Initialize the proxy with the latest snapshot from the backend
 const proxy = new Proxy(clientSnapshot);
+// Update the model by applying commands, here to add and then update a Todo item
 const result = proxy.apply({
     path: ['todos'],
     action: CommandAction.Create,
     props: {